EminKazm/pomodoro-privacy/privacy_policy.md

 ✅ Ask for data deletion if applicable.
 ✅ Opt out of analytics tracking.

-For any requests, contact us at: [Your Email]
+For any requests, contact us at: emnkazm@gmail.com

 7. Changes to This Policy
 We may update this Privacy Policy periodically.
 Any changes will be posted on this page.